The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-Thankfully the best waterproof treatments (opens in new tab) will bring new life in to any technical gear, as even the best waterproof cycling jackets (opens in new tab)will eventually breach over time.
+Thankfully the best waterproof treatments will bring new life to any technical gear, as even the best waterproof cycling jackets and the best commuter cycling jackets will eventually stop working effectively over time.

-All waterproof treatments will be less effective and wear off with repeated use over time, but the good news is re-waterproofing costs a faction of the price as replacing kit.
+All waterproof treatments will be less effective and wear off with repeated use over time, but the good news is re-waterproofing costs a fraction of the price of replacing kit.

 Here's all you need to know to get your gear back to it's best water resisting ways.